woojiahao/git-guide/07-advanced-git/07-01-git-log/README.md

 Let's say the project you are working on is a full-stack web application, with a frontend and backend.
 And you have decided to split the work to frontend and backend work, with respective features branches being worked on.

-It may look something like this:
+Your branches may look like this:
 ```
 Original repository branches:
 master, backend/start-server (This will be remote branches for you)